arnoo/angelspie/README.md

 ## Devilspie compatibility

+If you start Angelspie and no configuration files exist, configuration files will be built based on your Devilspie config if you have one.

 In `.as` files, there are a few changes from Devilspie syntax made to avoid ugly redefinitions of Hy reserved words:
 - `if` has been renamed `dsif` (for Devilspie `if`).
 The difference with Hy's builtin `if` is that the else clause is optional in `dsif`
 - `is` is removed in favor of Hy's built-in `=`